Effective Market Research With Cognitive Theory

 Understand the Thinking That Motivates Consumers to Purchase

-Qualitative research can be adapted to suit many fields, particular psychology in market research.
-It is a natural fit, as marketers and advertisers want to understand what drives consumers to purchase their products.
+Qualitative research can be adapted to suit many fields, particularly psychology in market research.
+It is a natural fit for marketers and advertisers who want to understand what drives consumers to purchase their products.
 One of the best ways to accomplish this is by understanding the cognitive processes that lead up to and help conclude a purchase decision.

 How People Define Themselves

 Identity theory is focused on how people define themselves and where they place themselves in the environment.
 Identity theorists are interested in the choices, aspirations, concerns, and needs of individuals.
-Identity theory has practical applications to the construction of consumer profiles and is the foundation for market segmentation.
-People tend not to be very good about analyzing their behaviors or revealing the reasons behind their motivation.
+Identity theory has practical applications for the construction of consumer profiles and is the foundation for market segmentation.
+People tend to not be very good at analyzing their behaviors or revealing the reasons behind their motivation.
 It means that presenting research questions to participants within an identity framework tends to elicit more nuanced, honest and thoughtful responses.

 The Black Box of Consumer Thinking

 Consumers move through a number of stages on the way to making a purchase.
 Consumers are said to move through a marketing funnel, which represents the commitment to making a purchase.
 It is easy to become focused on the movement of consumers through this funnel without really understanding what drives this movement.
 Developing consumer profiles is one market research technique designed to spotlight consumer thinking.